-Stress, anxiety, fear, anger, and trauma can cause intense and difficult feelings to build over time.
-At a certain point, it feels as if there is so much emotion and turmoil that it becomes overwhelming.
-People may even feel as if they are going to "explode" unless they find a way to release this pent-up emotion.
+When we experience stress, anxiety, fear, anger, and trauma , intense and complex feelings build over time.
+At a certain point, the emotion and turmoil can become almost overwhelming.
+People may feel they will "explode" unless they can release this pent-up emotion.

 The Meaning of Catharsis

-The term itself comes from the Greek katharsis meaning "purification" or "cleansing."
-The term is used in therapy as well as in literature.
-The hero of a novel might experience an emotional catharsis that leads to some sort of restoration or renewal.
+The term comes from the Greek katharsis, meaning "purification" or "cleansing."
+It is used in therapy and literature.
+For example, the hero of a novel might experience an emotional catharsis that leads to some restoration or renewal.
 The purpose of catharsis is to bring about some form of positive change in the individual's life.

-Catharsis involves both a powerful emotional component in which strong feelings are felt and expressed, as well as a cognitive component in which the individual gains new insights.
+Catharsis involves a strong emotional component where strong feelings are felt and expressed, but there's also a crucial cognitive component in which the individual gains new insights.

-The term has been in use since the time of the Ancient Greeks, but it was Sigmund Freud's colleague Josef Breuer who was the first to use the term to describe a therapeutic technique.
+Although the term has been used since the Ancient Greeks, Sigmund Freud's colleague Josef Breuer was the first to use it to describe a therapeutic technique.
 Breuer developed what he referred to as a "cathartic" treatment for hysteria.

 His treatment involved having patients recall traumatic experiences while under hypnosis.
 By consciously expressing emotions that had been long repressed, Breuer found that his patients experienced relief from their symptoms.